What to include in discussions of benefits and risks of anesthesia and analgesia with children, parents and families

 Is repeated exposure or long duration exposure to anesthetic agents more harmful than short- duration single exposure?

-There is only extremely weak human evidence to support the FDA warning that repeated or lengthy use of anaesthetic drugs may affect the development of children’s brains.
+There is only extremely weak human evidence to support the FDA warning that repeated or lengthy use of anesthetic drugs may affect the development of children’s brains.
 Current data on multiple exposures or longer-term exposures are unsuitable to answer this question at this time and unlikely to be resolved in the future.
 Evidence from both epidemiological and prospective studies indicates that a single exposure to anesthesia of an hour is safe in terms of brain development.
 The epidemiological studies carried out so far have not shown major adverse effects on the infant brain that can be speciﬁcally related to anesthesia.
 Infants who need multiple anesthetics or those who require complex surgery and anesthesia of long duration usually have additional comorbidities that can affect development.

 If parents still remain unsure or are concerned about providing consent for anesthesia and surgery, what should I do?